Animal Crossing: Pocket Camp: Reception

+Player count and revenue

+As of September 2018, Animal Crossing: Pocket Camp had generated $50 million in revenue.
+By April 2020, global revenue had risen to more than $150 million.
+The game reached approximately 7.1 million global downloads that same month, an increase from the 4.5 million downloads recorded in March 2020.
+April 2020 also marked the game's highest month for player spending, generating an estimated US$7.9 million worldwide.
+The previous record was set in August 2019, when the game reached roughly US$7.8 million in global spending.
+As of November 2021, Animal Crossing: Pocket Camp had generated more than US$250 million in lifetime player spending.
+At the time, it ranked among Nintendo's highest-grossing mobile titles, surpassing Mario Kart Tour and Super Mario Run, and trailing only Fire Emblem Heroes in overall revenue.

+Animal Crossing: Pocket Camp Complete generated approximately $2.6 million in one-time premium purchases during its first week and surpassed $3 million in total revenue by December 9, 2024.
+This reflected an average of about $385,000 in daily gross player spending.
+On December 8, 2024, the title recorded its highest single-day revenue to date with $505,000, exceeding the daily earnings of the free-to-play version of Animal Crossing: Pocket Camp on any day since December 3, 2017, when it generated $535,000.

 Accolades

 Less than a week before its worldwide release, the game won the award for "Studio of the Year" (Nintendo EPD) at the 2017 Golden Joystick Awards; after it was released, it was nominated for "Best Mobile Game" in IGNs Best of 2017 Awards.
 In Game Informers Reader's Choice Best of 2017 Awards, it took the lead for "Best Simulation Game".
 It was also nominated for the A-Train Award for Best Mobile Game at the New York Game Awards 2018, for "Mobile Game of the Year" at the 2018 SXSW Gaming Awards, and for "Mobile Game of the Year" at the 2018 Golden Joystick Awards.
 At the Famitsu Awards, it won the Excellence Prize.